xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/packages.md

 *  exported header files which define the interface provided by the package;
 *  online documentation, for example reference pages for each exported function;
 *  some number of test cases, shipped in source format, allowing users to check that the package is working as expected on their particular hardware and in their specific configuration;
-*  other XCDL metadata files describing the package to the component framework.
+*  other xCDL metadata files describing the package to the component framework.

 It is also conventional to have a per-package `ChangeLog` file used to keep track of changes to that package.
 This is especially valuable to end users of the package who may not have convenient access to the source code control system used to manage the master copy of the package, and hence cannot find out easily what has changed.
 Often it can be very useful to the main developers as well.